2016 California Proposition 67: Groups in support of Proposition 67

-In Opposition of Proposition 67
+In opposition of Proposition 67

-Arguments Against Proposition 67
+Arguments against Proposition 67

 Those in favor of plastic bags claim plastic bags are both cheap and hygienic.
 Plastic shopping bags can be used by consumers for multiple other uses, and therefore are not single-use as they are stated to be.
 Additionally, the implementation of a fee on reusable bags is an unnecessary burden to consumers that will be directed towards large stores instead of environmental efforts or projects with no oversight.
 Grocery stores profit off of consumers who are forced to pay a $.10 fee for each bag purchased.

 Another concern regarding the ban of single-use plastic bags is both the effectiveness and environmental impact of alternative replacements.
 Opponents to single-use plastic bag bans argue that multi-use bags are not environmentally friendly either.
 In A UK Environment Agency report on life-cycle assessment of grocery bags, the authors find that with typical consumer behavior, the pollution-minimizing solution is to obtain single-use plastic grocery bags and reuse once for secondary tasks before disposing of bags.
 The larger environmental impact of reusable bags paired with the consumer behavior of treating bags similar to single-use actually results in more harm than good towards the environment.

+Another concern about the Plastic bag ban is the possible job loss faced by those employed at single-use bag manufacturing companies.
+The implementations of the bill will require companies to implement and educate workers to produce a different product.
+With both processes taking more time and money than the $2 million the bill allocates towards this transition.
+Additionally, the implementation raises concerns on the impact of the consumer.
+The ban disenfranchises lower-income communities while stores profit.
+The bag charge grants all profits directly to stores and manufacturers without any allotment form environmental conservation efforts.

-Groups in Support of Proposition 67
+Groups in opposition of Proposition 67

 A number of large plastic companies support recycling plastic as opposed to a ban or reduction on its use.
 Committees formed primarily to fund the opposition to this measure include: